tjhei/nmebugs/README.md

 TextField.height is not set correctly in html5 if you do TextField.height = somevalue;
 expected: green box at the top left corner, got: red box.

+bug4: bug4/

+tap screen once.
+Expected: red A stays in front of the two squares B.